There’s No Place Like Home

 You have a lot of experience, including internationally.
 Can you walk us through that journey?

-Starting from the beginning, I grew up in Eastern North Carolina.
+I grew up in Eastern North Carolina.
 My family were tobacco farmers, and I actually started working when I was 8 years old driving a tractor.
-When I was 20 I went to UNC Charlotte.
-From there, I got a job in the AGV [Automated Guided Vehicles] industry working with [fellow AEC Material Handling Specialist] Brian Hester and [AEC President] Darin Boik.
+I attended UNC Charlotte and after graduating, got a job in the AGV (Automated Guided Vehicles) industry.
+There I had the privilege of working with fellow Team Member Brian Hester and President Darin Boik.

-I did projects in New York, New Jersey and Pennsylvania, and I met my wife while I was working on a job site in Iowa.
-I ended up moving to Iowa, stepping out and having my own contracts and.
-During that time I worked a year in Taiwan.
-Then I got a job with a company out of Michigan and spent about 10 years with those guys working on various projects all over the country.
-I was in management there before coming to Advanced Equipment Company.
+I worked for about a year in Taiwan.
+Then landed a job with a company out of Michigan.
+I spent about 10 years with those guys working on various projects all over the country.
+I was in a management position there before coming to Advanced Equipment Company (AEC).

 What kept you moving?
 Was it a desire to move up professionally or just learn new things?